arslanaybars/Fop/README.md

 &PageSize=2`

-The above expression returns us students whose midterms is more than 10, then order by Midterm descnding with page number is 1 and page size is 2.
+The above expression returns us students whose midterms is more than 10, then order by Midterm descending with page number is 1 and page size is 2.

 It works! 🚀
 For more about query language click here!